cloudflare/Cloudflare-WordPress/readme.txt

 **Automatic Platform Optimization (APO)**

 Take your WordPress site's performance to the next level with Automatic Platform Optimizations (APO).
-APO allows Cloudflare to serve your entire WordPress site from its edge network ensuring consistently, fast performance for visitors no matter where they are.
+APO allows Cloudflare to serve your entire WordPress site from its edge network ensuring consistent, fast performance for visitors no matter where they are.
 Find out more in our [announcement blog](https://blog.cloudflare.com/automatic-platform-optimizations-starting-with-wordpress/).

 **One-click WordPress-optimized settings**